-Okay so this isn’t going to be a foodie’s dissection of Luang Prabang.
+Okay, so this isn’t going to be a foodie’s dissection of Luang Prabang.
 It is going to be how to get fed cheap on some average to pretty decent food.

-Vegetarian Buffet: Alongside the market is a crammed lane full of people all attacking different Laotian delicacies.
+Vegetarian Buffet: Alongside the market is a cramped lane full of people all attacking different Laotian delicacies.
 At the end of the lane is a buffet for 15,000 Kip.
 The catch: It’s only vegetarian although there were at least 15 different options on the buffet including pasta, rice, tofu, vegetables, salads and other mixed rice type dishes.

 Baguettes: The French definitely left their mark.
 Each morning I would grab a bacon, avocado and cheese baguette, which was pretty much a Subway footlong size.
 Price $1.25 or 8,000 Kip.

-Smoothies: I have to say the quality of smoothies dropped a little in Luang Prabang after the heights of the Philippines, Thailand and Cambodia.
+Smoothies: I have to say the quality of smoothies dropped a little in Luang Prabang after the heights of the Philippines, Thailand, and Cambodia.
 However, an average smoothie for a buck is still a great deal.
 A mango smoothie will set you back 10,000 Kip.

 LUANG PRABANG WIFI

-Internet Cafe Luang Prabang: Joma Cafe definitely isn’t a budget option but it had the best of the worst wifi in Luang Prabang so consider it a Wifi fee when you buy a 15,000 Kip coffee if you are like me and need to hit the internet solidly every few days.
+Internet Cafe in Luang Prabang: Joma Cafe definitely isn’t a budget option but it had the best of the worst wifi in Luang Prabang so consider it a Wifi fee when you buy a 15,000 Kip coffee if you are like me and need to hit the internet solidly every few days.